omegasenior/topbiketoursportugal/content/pages/home/index.en.md

 ## **Why Choose Us**

 \
-Visit all around Portugal in a bicycle with our expertise guides.
+Our mission is to provide you with relaxing and enjoyable bike tours, complemented with historical points, tasty gastronomy and wonderful views.

-Our mission is to provide a relaxing bike tour, full of fun and knowledge.
-Historical points will be explained, good food and gastronomy challenges are some of the highlights of our trips.
+The cycling tours we offer are designed for recreational cyclists.
+For that purpose, we mostly use touring bicycles.
+Mountain bikes are exceptionally used depending on the bike tour.

-The cycling tours we offer are designed for recreational cyclists and we use mostly touring bicycles.
-Road bikes are also available for harder challenges.
+Road bikes are still available for those craving to step up to harder challenges and adventure themselves in Douro Valley.

-The packages are offered in self guided or guided bike tours.
-Mechanical assistance will be always guaranteed, and the luggage will be transported every day of your week tour.
-Van support is mostly offered in guided bike tours where you can find water and snacks.
+Holiday packages are offered both in self guided or guided bike tours, where mechanical assistance will always be guaranteed.
+You don't have to carry more than you need, since your luggage is transported, every day, from one hotel to the other, during the entirety of your holiday.
+Van support is mostly offered in guided bike tours, where you can find water and snacks for the day.

-Safety is our priority and we will be always near to help.
+Safety is our number one priority and we will always be nearby to help you.

 We choose the best restaurants and hotels for your needs.
-Lunch and dinner when not included in our guided packages will also be organized for your group.
+Lunch and dinner, even if not included in our guided packages, will still be organized for your group.

-Our store is in Porto city where we also do city bike tours.
-Although our base is in the North of Portugal we operate in all around the country.
+Our store is in the city of Porto, where we also do city bike tours.
+Although our base is in the North of Portugal, we operate all around the country.

 #